aitgcodes/litesoph-wiki/source/feature_and_implementations/algorithm/simulations/simulations.rst

 Kohn-Sham Decomposition (KSD)
 -----------------------------------
-Time-dependent density functional theory (TDDFT_) built on top of Kohn-Sham (KS) density functional theory (DFT) is a powerful tool in computational physics and chemistry for accessing the light-matter interaction.
+Time-dependent density functional theory (TDDFT_) built on top of Kohn-Sham (KS) density functional theory (DFT) is a powerful tool in computational physics and chemistry for accessing light-matter interaction.
 Starting from the seminal work on jellium nanoparticles, TDDFT_ has become an important tool for modeling plasmonic response from a quantum mechanical perspective and has proven to be useful for calculating the response of individual nanoparticles and their compounds as well as other plasmonic materials.
-Additionally, a number of models and concepts have been developed for quantifying and understanding plasmonic character within the TDDFT approach.
+Additionally, several models and concepts have been developed for quantifying and understanding plasmonic character within the TDDFT approach.
 TDDFT in the linear-response regime is often formulated in frequency space in terms of the Casida matrix expressed in the Kohn-Sham electron-hole space.
-The Casida approach directly enables a decomposition of the electronic excitations into the underlying KS electron-hole transitions, which easily provides quantum-mechanical understanding of the plasmonic response.
-By contrast, real-time TDDFT_ (RT-TDDFT) (an alternative but computationally efficient approach with favorable scaling with respect to system size and is also applicable to the nonlinear regime) results are often limited to absorption spectra or the analysis of the induced densities or fields.
+The Casida approach directly enables a decomposition of the electronic excitations into the underlying KS electron-hole transitions, which easily provides a quantum-mechanical understanding of the plasmonic response.
+By contrast, real-time TDDFT_ (RT-TDDFT) (an alternative but computationally efficient approach with favorable scaling with respect to system size, applicable to the nonlinear regime) results are often limited to absorption spectra or the analysis of the induced densities or fields.
 However, recently, Rossi et al. have developed KS decomposition ( KSD_ ) tool based on the RT-TDDFT code that is available in the free GPAW code.
 The underlying RT-TDDFT code uses the linear combination of atomic orbitals ( LCAO_ ) method and enable calculations involving hundreds of noble metal